-Provide concise narrative detail of the total benefits of the tender at a summary level.
+Provide a concise summary of the total benefits of your tender response.
 Summarise the capacity and capability of your organisation based on information provided in all other sections of the tender response.
 Present the benefits of the tender from technical and operational perspectives.